tmr08c/tmr08c.github.io/content/blog/2022/08/add-timestamps-to-org-files/index.md

 ## Conclusion

-While I don';t yet know if the decision to add these timestamps will prove to provide value or simply satisfy a curiosity, this work may be an example of getting more from the journey than the destination.
+While I don't yet know if the decision to add these timestamps will prove to provide value or simply satisfy a curiosity, this work may be an example of getting more from the journey than the destination.
 My journey has taken me a step deeper into the world of Emacs and the power it provides in enabling packages configuration (updating my templates), editor behavior (adding save hooks), and bulk editing files.